Pinicon Ridge Park

 Pinicon Ridge Park and all its beauty (video)

 Campgrounds are open from April 15 - October 15, ground conditions permitting.
 Pinicon Ridge Park offers campsites that range from primitive sites with no hook ups to modern sites with electricity and water.
 Campsites are equipped with a fire-pad and picnic table, with showers and restrooms nearby.
 Family campgrounds are available on a first-come, first-serve basis.
 A dumping station is available for use by campers who camped in the park.
 Camping discount booklets are also available from the park office and campground hosts.
 Firewood is available at the campground host site.

-All campers must self-register and pay the required fee.
+- All campers must self-register and pay the required Camping Fee.

 There are seven group campgrounds available by reservation at Pinicon Ridge Park.
 The group camps are designed for use by groups larger than 6 people and 3 camping units or more.
 Group campgrounds are located on the south side of the river.